francis-sant/582-Booking-web-app-Vue/README.md

 - Submission of service details to the server.
 - Success and error messages.

-### Student Class Dashboard
+### Student Class Booking
 - Display of booked classes.

+### Student Class Rescheduling
 - Rescheduling of classes.
-- Success and error handling for rescheduling.

 ### My Classes Display
 - Instructors can view a list of their available classes.
-- Real-time updates of instructor's classes.
+- Real-time inclusion of instructor's classes.

 ## Project setup